 Researchers have implicated the increase in depression and PTSD as causally related.
 Ketamine is an invaluable tool to fight Treatment Resistant Depression, PTSD, and suicidal ideation.
 Other studies from respected institutions such as Columbia University, Yale, the National Institutes of Mental Health, and the Department of Defense, have demonstrated the efficacy of low-dose ketamine infusions to effectively treat these conditions:

 Rapid Antidepressant Effects of Ketamine in Major Depression (National Institute of Mental Health)

 Ketamine as a Rapid Treatment for Post-traumatic Stress Disorder (PTSD) (Mt.
 Sinai and Department of Defense)

 New Pathways Clinic provides evidence-based solutions for mental health, in accordance with the most recent science in the field.
-Our primary treatment of low-dose ketamine infusions is effective in relieving symptoms of Treatment Resistant Depression (TRD), PTSD, Bipolar Disorder, Anxiety, Neuropathic Pain, and Migraines.
+Our primary treatment of low-dose ketamine infusions is effective in relieving symptoms of Treatment Resistant Depression (TRD), PTSD, Bipolar Disorder, and Anxiety.

 Our goal at New Pathways Clinic is to offer an adjunct therapy to the treatment you are already providing your patient.
-We want to collaborate with you to provide the most effective treatments available for your patients with Mental Health, Neuropathic Pain, or Migraine Disorders.
+We want to collaborate with you to provide the most effective treatments available for your patients.

-Once clinical appropriateness is determined, ketamine infusion treatment will involve a sub-anesthetic and sub-dissociative dose given slowly, monitored by licensed professionals, and built around the best practices set forth by the American Psychiatric Association.
+Once clinical appropriateness is determined, ketamine infusion treatment will involve a sub-anesthetic dose given slowly, monitored continuously by RN’s, and built around the best practices set forth by the American Psychiatric Association.